talkpython/mastering-pycharm-course/your-turn/13-plugins/readme.md

 ## Try 5 new ones

 Choose 5 plugins from the browse area and install them and see what they have to offer.
 Have fun.
-You can always disable or uninstall them later.
+You can always disable or uninstall them later.